celdond/Craps/README.md

 Only one such bet is accepted, for the sake of simplicity:
 - Pass Line Bet:  Made before the first roll, bets the dice will land on a 7 or 11 first roll, or the point on the subsequent rolls.

+## How to Run

+As the program requires a terminal, the game needs a Python distribution to run.
+Only standard libraries were used on Python 3.10.7.
+Simply clone the repo, and run using your prefered environment.

+## Implementation